 Gippswide Kerbside is a collaborative procurement opportunity coordinated by RRG that looks to procure shared regional waste services across Gippsland.
-While the project is still under development, Baw Baw Shire Council has joined other Gippsland Councils in signing a memorandum of understanding with RRG to formalise and interest in the project.
-It is currently expected that Council will need to make a further decision about the joint procurement project around May 2021.
+While the project is underway, Baw Baw Shire Council has joined other Gippsland councils in signing a memorandum of understanding with RRG to be involved in the tender process.
+It is currently expected that the Gippswide Kerbside tenders will occur in 2021.

-Gippswide Kerbside is expected to encompass kerbside collections (garbage, recycling and organics), garbage disposal and recycling and organics processing.
-There may be opportunities for Council to selectively opt-in to different services.
+Gippswide Kerbside is expected to encompass kerbside collections (garbage, recycling, and organics), garbage disposal and recycling, and organics processing.
+There may be opportunities for Council to selectively opt into different services.
 There may also be an opportunity to expand services to properties in Baw Baw that do not currently have a kerbside service.